 Do Employee Referral Programs Work?

-Nobody can tell your story as enthusiastically as your employees.
+Nobody can tell your story and the story of your company as enthusiastically as your employees.

-They have a passion for your company, brand, product or service, and company culture.
+They are the lifeblood of your company, they have a passion for your company, brand, product or service, and company culture.
 When there’s passion involved, involving your employee advocates in the recruitment process is easy.
 They live your brand on a day-to-day basis.

-Global companies like Deloitte, Sodexo, and L’Oréal understand the power of their employees and proactively recruit via social media, employee advocacy, and employee referral programs.
+Global companies like Helan, Sodexo, and Bayer understand the power of their employees and proactively recruit via social media, employee advocacy, and employee referral programs.

 What role do my employees play in a referral program?

-Let’s give you some insights and tips on how your employee advocates can play an active role in the recruitment process.
+Here are some more insights and tips on how your employee advocates can play an active role in the recruitment process.

 Not only do employers google their (future) employees, future employees google your company as well.
 Don’t miss out on this opportunity by not being present on Glassdoor.